 These 5 VPN providers do the best job of protecting and enhancing your online activities from inside of Brazil.
 The short version is as follows:

-- ExpressVPN: This provider is my #1 choice for overall VPN protection.
+- NordVPN: This provider is my #1 choice for overall VPN protection.
 The provider delivers fast, well-protected connections from a worldwide network of servers that provides top-notch access to geo-blocked content.

-- NordVPN: Brazilians on a budget will appreciate the “real” savings offered by this VPN provider’s extended subscription offerings.
-The provider offers reliable connections to content around the globe while providing optimal online protection.
+- Surfshark: Brazilians on a budget will appreciate the “real” savings that this VPN provider’s extended subscription offerings provide.
+Surfshark offers reliable connections to content around the globe while providing optimal online protection.

 - CyberGhost: Newbie VPN users are advised to give this provider a try.
 CyberGhost offers reliable, well-protected connections to servers worldwide, all via a collection of easy-to-use apps.